 The data contained in this website is for general information purposes only, and is not legal advice.
 It is intended to provide snorkelers with the information that will enable them to engage in safe and enjoyable snorkeling, and it is not meant as a substitute for swim level, physical condition, experience, or local knowledge.
 Remember that all marine activities, including snorkeling, are potentially dangerous, and that you enter the water at your own risk.
 You must take an individual weather, sea conditions and hazards assessment before entering the water.
 If snorkeling conditions are degraded, postpone your snorkeling or select an alternate site.
 Know and obey local laws and regulations, including regulated areas, protected species, wildlife interaction and dive flag laws.

 Free shore access

-Patch reef with coral and fish
+Marine reserve with coral reef and fish

-Reef flat and drop off with many coral and reef fish
+Sandy beds with coral patches and reef fish